Bringing Words to Life: The Benefits of Author Visits in Elementary Schools

 Q: How can I book an author to visit my school?

 Most authors have booking information on their websites.
 If not, contact the author's representative, agency, or publisher.
 You should book an author well in advance of your desired visit date.
+Many schools simply search "book visit school" with their city or region to find options and compare availability for author classroom visits.

 As an author, I come with a passion for storytelling and a wealth of knowledge about the publishing industry, and I can tailor my talks to fit the specific needs and interests of each group I work with.
 I can provide writing prompts and activities that will get students excited about putting their own stories on paper, or resources and tips for educators who want to encourage more reading and writing in their classrooms.
-If you’re interested in booking an author visit with me, please check out this link for more information!

 All in all, author visits are one of my favorite parts of being a writer.
 Not only do I get to share my love for books and storytelling with young readers, but I get to see firsthand the impact that those visits can have on their lives.
 If you're a teacher or librarian looking to bring a little magic into your classroom, I encourage you to book an author visit.
 And if you're a writer yourself, I encourage you to embrace the opportunity to inspire the next generation of story creators.
 Together, we can help turn students into lifelong readers and writers who will continue to carry the magic of books with them throughout their lives.